Dirk Fabriek

 Dirk Fabriek (born 2 April 1985) is a Dutch motorcycle racer who competes in longtrack and Grasstrack.

 Career

 Fabriek represented the Netherlands national long track team in the World Longtrack Championship from 2007 to 2017 and twice won the World championship titles at the 2013 Team Long Track World Championship in Folkestone, England and 2016 Team Long Track World Championship in Mariánské Lázně in the Czech Republic.
-In addition he won four silver medals in 2008, 2009, 2011 and 2014.
+In addition, he won four silver medals in 2008, 2009, 2011 and 2014.

-He retired after the 2017 season.
+Fabriek retired after the 2017 season.